 What is the iBandi Project?

-iBandi supports Adelaide Hills' citizen scientists find food and shelter for endangered bandicoots by using the iNaturalist App on their phone.
+iBandi supports citizen scientists find food and shelter for endangered bandicoots by using the iNaturalist App on their phone.

 Downloading the iNaturalist App

-These dynamo diggers currently have a limited range within parts of the Adelaide Hills, which makes them vulnerable to natural disasters like bushfires.
+These dynamo diggers currently have a limited range of habitat, which makes them vulnerable to natural disasters like bushfires.
 Researchers are hunting for big pockets of blackberry within bushland - but need your help to locate them.

 By downloading the iNaturalist App, you can join the 'iBandi Project' and record your findings.